SUJALJOISAR/AWT/README.md

 # JS-Tutorials
-This repository contains the JS Tutorials for Beginners
+This repository contains the AWT Assignments and other material also for beginners.